 As with all pensions, you'll be able to take 25% of your final pension pot as a tax-free lump sum.
 There are currently lots of rules stipulating what you do with the remainder, however from April 2015, savers will have open access to their pension savings.

 You can buy an annuity to guarantee an income for life, leave it invested in your pension and drawdown the required income or cash it in and spend or invest it as you please.
 However appealing the latter might sound, it wouldn't be tax efficient.
 Income tax would be payable on the whole lump sum boosting your income for that year and quite possibly pushing you into a higher tax bracket.

 Prior to October 2012 you would have been given the choice as to whether or not you joined your company pension scheme.
-However because uptake rates have been so low (according to ONS, just 35% of us are signed up to an occupational pension scheme, the lowest level since 1953) and the government is concerned more people are going to be retiring into poverty and relying on the state, it is now in the process of forcing employers to sign employees on to their pension schemes automatically.
+However because uptake rates were so low and the government is concerned more people are going to be retiring into poverty and relying on the state, it is now in the process of forcing employers to sign employees on to their pension schemes automatically.

 This is known as auto-enrolment and affects all employees aged between 22 and the state pension age, working in the UK earning more than £10,000 a year.
 While many employers already do make contributions on employees' behalf they are now being forced to do so by law.

 Under the current rules a minimum contribution of 2% is required - you pay 0.8%, the government tops that up to 1% via tax relief and your employer pays another 1%.
 However this is increasing to a total of 5% by April 2018 and 8% after April 2019.